ricardomaraschini/imo/README.md

 # Image Overlay Kit

-The `imo` library provides a way to handle incremental image updates in container registries.
-It allows users to pull the difference between two image versions and push this differential update to a registry.

-This can significantly reduce the amount of data transferred, especially useful in air-gapped (disconnected) environments.
+The `imo` module manages incremental updates for container images in registries.
+It enables users to pull differences between image versions and push these "incremental updates" to a registry, which can significantly reduce data transfer size, particularly beneficial in air-gapped environments.

 ## Key Types and Functions

 ### Incremental

-The `Incremental` type offers methods to retrieve (via `Pull`) or transmit (via `Push`) the differences between two images.
-These differences are determined based on the base and final images.
-It is crucial to ensure that the destination registry, when pushing these differences, possesses all the layers not encompassed in the incremental difference."
-You can use _PushVet()_ for checking.
+The `Incremental` type provides methods to retrieve (using `Pull`) or transmit (using `Push`) the differences between two images.
+These differences are determined based on the `base` and `final` images.

+When comparing an image tag `v1` with an image tag `v2`, the `base` image is `v1`, and the `final` image is `v2`.
+The `Incremental` object calculates the difference between these two images.

 #### Methods

-- **PushVet**: Verifies if all layers not included in the incremental difference exist in the destination registry.
-It returns an error if any layer is missing.
-- **Push**: Pushes the incremental difference stored in an OCI-archive tarball to the destination registry.
-It fails if the remote registry lacks any layers not included in the incremental difference.
+- **New**
+  - Creates a new Incremental object, enabling callers to calculate or send the incremental difference between two images.
+- **Pull**
-- **Pull**: Pulls the incremental difference between two images.
-It returns an `io.ReadCloser` from which an OCI-archive tarball can be read.
+  - Pulls the incremental difference between two images as an `io.ReadCloser`, from which a tarball can be read.
 The caller is responsible for closing the reader.
-- **New**: Returns a new Incremental object.
-With this object, callers can calculate or send the incremental difference between two images.
+- **PushVet**
+  - Verifies whether all necessary layers exist in the destination registry.
+    Returns an error if any layer is missing.
+Particularly useful before pushing an incremental update.
+- **Push**
+  - Pushes the incremental difference stored in a tarball to the destination registry.
+Fails if the remote registry lacks any required layers not included in the incremental update.

 ## Usage

 ### Pulling Image Differences

-The `imo` library allows you to pull the difference between two container images as a tarball.
-Here's how you can do it:
+The `imo` library allows you to pull differences between container images as a
+tarball:

 ```go
 package main